top of page

 M(shakes head): I have nothing to give you - Excellency - just a pious prayer of thankfulness and these two bunches of young violets - the fairest of the field - which I gathered in the bright and balmy dew

-B: Violets! the virgin violet - herald of the coming spring!
+B: Violets!
+The virgin violet - herald of the coming spring!
 “For life rejoices when the dead bloom"!
-(B enraptured with the shy beauties) - why, an Englishwoman would have presented a pair of worsted stockings! - at least, in this month of February, both excellent things madam, but yours - more elegant (kisses her hand)
+(B is enraptured with the shy beauties) - Why, an Englishwoman would have presented a pair of worsted stockings - at least - in this month of February.
+Though both excellent things, madam, yours is more elegant (kisses her hand)

-M: 'Tis but a small token - and hardly seems thanks enough
+M: 'Tis but a small token - and hardly seems thanks enough - yet I have nothing else to disburse

-M: Well then, may God keep and guard you, my most generous excellency! (bows and departs)
+M: Well then, may God keep and guard you, my most generous Excellency! (bows and departs)

 B watches M gamely make her way through the melting snow - hissing at assorted withered Gambas hiding in doorways